 Key Takeaways

-• Festivals and events in Mexico are abundant throughout the year, but the Day of the Dead in late October to early November is a particularly special time to visit for cultural experiences.
+- Festivals and events in Mexico are abundant throughout the year, but the Day of the Dead is observed on November 1–2 (with events often Oct 31–Nov 2) for especially rich cultural experiences (UNESCO).

-• When traveling to Mexico, it’s important to book accommodations and activities in advance during peak seasons, and to be mindful of safety and weather conditions during off-peak seasons.
+- When traveling to Mexico, book accommodations and activities in advance during peak seasons, and stay mindful of safety and weather conditions—especially during hurricane season (Atlantic: Jun 1–Nov 30; Eastern Pacific: May 15–Nov 30; NOAA/NHC).

 The Best Time to Visit Mexico for Beach Lovers